Wise Men Go Home

 Wine was the beverage of choice in Ancient Greece.
 It was cheap, plentiful usually mixed with water and drunk at every meal.
 Even children got a thimble full in their cup.

-The Greeks believed in wine’s medicinal benefits, and it’s use as a social lubricant, but they also incorporated it in more profound and powerful ways.
+The Greeks believed in wine’s medicinal benefits, and it’s use as a social lubricant.
+But they also incorporated it in their lives in more profound and powerful ways.

 The historian Thucydides states, “the peoples of the Mediterranean began to emerge from barbarism when they learned to cultivate the olive and the vine."